Internal Bra Mesh Lawsuit

 What if my mesh was resorbable?
 Can I still file a lawsuit?

 Yes.
-Resorbable mesh dissolves over time, but complications from that mesh, including infection, seroma, and tissue reactions, happen all the time with women we have spoken with.
-If you suffered harm from resorbable breast mesh, the fact that the material has since dissolved does not extinguish your right to pursue a claim.
+Resorbable mesh dissolves over time, but complications from that mesh can still occur, including infection, seroma, inflammation, tissue reaction, pain, implant loss, or revision surgery.
+If you suffered harm from resorbable breast mesh, the fact that the material has since dissolved does not automatically eliminate your right to pursue a claim.

 Do I need mesh removal surgery to be eligible?

-No. Mesh removal is not a requirement.
+No. Mesh removal is not a strict requirement.
 If you experienced qualifying complications, including infection, chronic pain, seroma, breast deformity, capsular contracture, or implant loss, you may be eligible regardless of whether the mesh was surgically removed.
-Our law firm, however, is only taking cases with a revision or some compelling injury.
+Our law firm, however, is generally focused on cases involving revision surgery, implant loss, removal, or another compelling injury.

 How long do I have to file an internal bra mesh lawsuit?